cbdevnet/midimonster/backends/jack.md

 corresponding pressure controls for each note, 128 control change (CC) controls (numbered likewise), one channel wide "aftertouch" control and one channel-wide pitchbend control.

+Every MIDI channel also provides `rpn` and `nrpn` controls, which are implemented on top of the MIDI protocol, using the CC controls 101/100/99/98/38/6.
+Both control types have 14-bit IDs and 14-bit values.

 A MIDI port subchannel is specified using the syntax `channel<channel>.<type><index>`.
 The shorthand `ch` may be used instead of the word `channel` (Note that `channel` here refers to the MIDI channel number).